ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 #### 3.5.2 Unary and Binary Operations
-- Unary
+Unary
 - Single operand as both source and dest
 - Operand can either be a register or mem location
 - `incq (%rsp)` = 8-byte element on top stack gets incremented
 - What ++ and -- from C use

-- Binary ops
+Binary ops
 - Second operand is both source and dest
 - So `x -= y`. x is the source and destination (but it's first here, in assembly its second): `subq %rax, $rdx` where %rdx has value of x.

 #### 3.5.3 Shift Operations
-- Shift amount is given first and the value to shift is second.
-- Both arithmetic and logical shifts are possible.
+Shift amount is given first and the value to shift is second.
+Both arithmetic and logical shifts are possible.

-- The shift amount can be given as either an immediate value or with the single-byte register %cl.
-This means that's it's possible to shift in principal by 255.
-	- But it depends on the value to be shifted.
-And so as we only have max 64-bit values, that's the top end (for `w` bits long, the low-order `m` bits are used from %cl where `2^m = w`.
+The shift amount can be given as either an immediate value or with the single-byte register %cl.
+This means that's it's possible to shift in principal by 255 (max integer encodable by 8 bits).
+But it depends on the value to be shifted.
+And so as we only have max 64-bit values, that's the top end (for `w` bits long, the low-order `m` bits are used from %cl where `2^m = w`).

-	- The different sized values again have different ops: `salb (8)`, `salw (16)`, `sall (32)`, `salq (64)`.
+The different sized values again have different ops: `salb (8)`, `salw (16)`, `sall (32)`, `salq (64)`.
 - `sal`: left shift
 - `sar`: right arithmetic (fill with sign bit)
 - `shr`: right logical (fill with zeroes)

-- Problem 3.
+Problem 3.
 	- `salq $4, %rax`
 	- `sarq %cl, %rax`